Jojo Babie Tugs At Her Thong In New Instagram Pic

-Jojo Babie shared a sultry new Instagram selfie with her 9.5 million followers today, tugging at her thong with one hand and showing off her hourglass figure.
+Jojo Babie shared a sultry new Instagram selfie with her 9.5 million followers today, tugging at her thong with one hand while showing off her hourglass figure.

 In the snap, the model stood facing the mirror straight-on and propped out her right leg.
 Jojo’s outfit included a sports bra and a blue thong, with the bra featuring the 1st Phorm brand name in orange lettering.
 It had a high neckline and the conservative cut covered her busty chest, save for a hint of underboob that peeked through at the bottom.
 The bra was white with black dots throughout and hugged her curves.
 In addition, she wore a periwinkle thong with dark blue straps that rested high on her hips.
 Her toned abs, curvy hips, and muscular legs were hard to miss.